A-Jax (band): 2012: Debut with One 4 U and 2MYX

 On May 1, it was revealed that the group will be debuting in South Korea and Japan simultaneously in 2012.
 It was also revealed by DSP that "A-Jax will be the first Korean idol group to debut within Korea and Japan simultaneously, and will follow in the footsteps of the group SS501.
 A-Jax has signed under the equivalent conditions that other Korean male idol groups, who have already established their popularity, have been given, making it an unprecedented event.
 Thus, they are receiving much attention from Japanese music industry insiders."
 For their Japanese releases, they signed with the label Universal Sigma, where their labelmates Kara and Rainbow are currently signed.

 On May 28, DSP Media released, on A-Jax's YouTube account, a teaser of the music video for their official debut song "One 4 U".
-It was later stated that the music video have cost $42,500 USD only with CG effects.
+It was later stated that the music video had cost $42,500 USD only with CG effects.
 The music video and full single of "One 4 U" were released on June 1.
 The group made its official debut on TV music shows on MBC's Show!
 Music Core on June 2, with the songs "Never Let Go" (used as opening) and "One 4 U".
 On June 4, it was stated that the group will perform on Japan's a-nation, along with the artists/groups AAA, Aaron, Breathe, Da Pump, Deep, Daichi Miura, Shu-I, U-KISS and 4ever.
 The event will be held in Yoyogi on August 9.

 On June 19, Universal Sigma announced that "One 4 U" was re-recorded in Japanese and will be released as their debut single in Japan.
 The single will be released on August 8, 2012.
 It was also announced that the group will make a Handshake event commemorating the release of the single.
 It will be held in Tokyo on August 8, Osaka on August 10, Nagoya on August 11 and in Fukuoka on August 12.

 On July 7, DSP Media started an event called "Wing Car Project", to the group meet their fans outside Seoul.
 In that same statement, it was also announced that the group will be releasing a new digital single in July.
 One day later, it was revealed a photo of the truck's back, revealing the name of the new single, titled "Hot Game".
 The single was officially released on July 11, 2012 as "One 4 U" follow-up song.
 On July 17, A-Jax's fan-cafe was updated with the group's fan name, to be titled "A-Light".
 On August 9, Universal Sigma announced that "Hot Game" was re-recorded in Japanese and will be released as the group's second Japanese single, to be released on October 31, 2012.

 The group released their debut mini album titled 2MYX on November 15.
 The EP includes three new songs and the songs already released in South Korea, "One 4 U", "Never Let Go" and "Hot Game".